weekendcc/Dataset_SL3D_BF/README.md

 # Dataset_SL3D_BF

 ### result2pc
-Open de_output_recon.m with MATLAB and run, it will read phase file, convert phase into a point cloud and show
+Open dl_output_recon.m with MATLAB and run, it will read phase file, convert phase into a point cloud and show

 ### Dataset